otherguy/roomba-wifi/README.md

 For Roomba models that have no wake up input on pin 5 of the external connector, you can connect the Particle Photon to the clean button input and control this from the microcontroller.
 The code needs to be changed for this to work.

-Connect the Particle Photon's `D0` pin to the Roomba's *Clean* button through an 8K Ω resistor.
+Connect the Particle Photon's `D0` pin to the Roomba's *Clean* button through an 8K Ω resistor.

 ![Roomba Clean Button](img/clean-button.png)